Giving Green's Approach to Policy Change Recommendations

-To begin analyzing our selected organizations that use activism or insider advocacy to affect climate policy, we first reviewed the literature on what determines the effectiveness of activism or insider advocacy work, specifically around climate.
-The results of this work are presented in our sector overview documents (policy advocacy and activism), where we share our take on the literature on both activism and insider advocacy techniques and organizations.
+To begin analyzing our selected organizations, we first reviewed the literature on what determines the effectiveness of activism or insider advocacy work, specifically around climate.
+The results of this work are presented in our sector overview documents (Policy Advocacy and Activism).

 After this, we turned our attention to the organization(s) selected for deep dives.
-To review organizations that have been short-listed for a deep-dive review, we read a variety of sources on each organization both from organizations themselves and from external authors writing about them, review the literature relevant to the organization’s work, and speak to internal and external experts to hear their take on the organization.
-We employ six criteria to rank organizations, as detailed in the table below:
+To assess organizations on our shortlist, we read a variety of sources on each organization both from organizations themselves and from external authors writing about them, reviewed literature relevant to the organization’s work, and spoke to internal and external experts to hear their take on the organization.
+We employ seven criteria to assess organizations, as detailed in the table below:

 History and accomplishments to date

 For each deep dive, we first analyze the organization’s history and what it has accomplished to date.
-In particular, we pay attention to the reasons why the group was founded, how their work has evolved over time, and what verifiable accomplishments they have had to date.
-During this review, we also seek evidence on whether the organization has successfully adapted to changing political or other circumstances that may affect its work.
+In particular, we pay attention to the reasons why the group was founded, how its work has evolved over time, and what verifiable accomplishments it has had to date.
+During this review, we also seek evidence on whether the organization has successfully adapted to changing circumstances that may affect its work.
 We also speak with multiple people who work in the climate policy sector to validate claims of accomplishment from each organization.

 Activities, theory of change, and evidence

 We review each organization’s primary activities that make up its work.
-These can include activities like conducting seminars, organizing protests, writing policy briefs, or hiring lobbyists among many others.
+These can include activities like conducting seminars, organizing demonstrations, writing policy briefs, or hiring lobbyists among many others.

 After noting each of the key activities organizations do in practice, our team constructs a theory of change that describes how we believe the organization seeks to impact climate policy through its activities.
-Sometimes we rely on organizations’ own theories of change during this stage, though we often seek to build our own that represents a more fine-grained understanding of how specific activities impact our target outcome of reduced greenhouse gases in the atmosphere rather than other target outcomes that organizations may create themselves.
-After constructing the theory of change, we note down each of the assumptions in the theory and assess how likely it is to hold based on the organization’s past record of success and any available academic or policy literature.
+Although we sometimes rely on organizations’ own theories of change during this stage, we often seek to build our own that represents a more fine-grained understanding of how their specific activities impact our target outcome of reduced greenhouse gases in the atmosphere rather than other target outcomes that organizations may create themselves.
+After constructing the theory of change, we note each of the assumptions in the theory and assess how likely it is to hold based on the organization’s past record of success and any available academic or policy literature.

-For all organizations we recommend, we transparently collect our concerns with the organization and what we think are the greatest risks are to the organization achieving its goals.
-In addition, we double-check the risks we identified with individuals within the organization to better understand how the organization understands and accounts for its risks.
+For each organization we evaluate, our research team discusses what we think are the greatest risks to the organization achieving its goals among other concerns.
+We then check in with individuals within the organization to better understand how the organization understands and accounts for its risks.

 Room for additional funding

-Because we are interested in each organization’s marginal impact, we assess whether it is likely that additional funds would be used productively by the organization and increase its ability to conduct useful work.
-Often, we rely on interviews with leadership and finance team members at the organization to determine how donations would be used within the organization and whether additional donations might make a meaningful contribution to the organization’s ability to achieve its goals.
+Because we are interested in each organization’s marginal impact, we assess whether it is likely that additional funds would be used productively by the organization and would increase its ability to conduct useful work.
+Often, we rely on interviews with leadership and finance team members at the organization to assess the organization’s room for additional funding.

 Why we don’t rank our recommendations against each other

 The first reason we do not rank organizations against each other is that all organizations that work to change US national-level policy are engaging in work that is fundamentally uncertain.
-The causal chain from activist or insider advocacy work to final policy change and, even further, reductions in atmospheric greenhouse gas concentrations is long and complex in all cases, and there is a large noise-to-signal ratio in writing and work on policy change.
+The causal chain from activist or insider advocacy work to final policy change to reductions in atmospheric greenhouse gas concentrations is long and complex in all cases.
 This does not prohibit us from identifying promising organizations doing work that we believe has a high likelihood of effectiveness.
 This does, however, make it difficult to rank different highly-promising organizations and their work against one another with a high degree of precision.
 We believe that exercises which claim that a certain amount of money donated to an organization has a specific impact on averted CO2 emissions are unlikely to be certain or rigorous enough to be truly informative.
 Such approaches may unhelpfully misrepresent the uncertainty in policy processes, where one approach or program may quickly become more or less promising as political alignments shift and public opinion changes.

 Multiple, contested theories of change